Insight - Modi's popularity in rural India punctured by discontent, suicides

 For the BJP, the next major election will be in November in the large, mostly rural state of Bihar, and a poor performance will be a huge setback.

-India's states send representatives to the upper house of the federal parliament, where the BJP is struggling to form a majority to match its domination of the lower house.
+The states send representatives to the Rajya Sabha in parliament, where the BJP is struggling to form a majority to match its domination of the Lok Sabha.

 COULDN'T LIVE WITH DIGNITY